-The seasons are changing for my parents.
-They are at the time in their life that they have decided to sell their home and live half the year in Florida and half the year at the our cottage on the lake.
+The seasons have changed for my parents.
+They are at the time in their life that are selling their home to live half the year in Florida and half the year at our cottage on the lake.

 Whenever someone has a big life transition especially selling a home it can be really stressful.

-So for them it’s the second time to purge and downsize.
+So for my parents it was their time to purge and downsize.
 And for this I am so THANKFUL.

-While visiting my parents over the holidays this past year, we started going through those totes and boxes that they had stored away of my Grandparents and Great Grandparents stuff.
+I’m thanking them because we started going through those totes and boxes that they had stored away of my Grandparents and Great Grandparents stuff together.

 I took what I wanted and my parents either donated, sold or got rid of the rest.

 Now my parents when they visit my home, they can see the items actually being displayed, being used and cherished instead of packed away.